CHILD PROTECTION & SAFEGUARDING POLICY.

 - In an emergency take the action necessary to help the child, for example, call 999

 It takes a lot of courage for a child to disclose that they are being neglected and or abused.
 They may feel ashamed, particularly if the abuse is sexual, their abuser may have threatened what will happen if they tell, they may have lost all trust in adults, or they may believe, or have been told, that the abuse is their own fault.

-- Under no circumstances ask investigative questions – such as how many times this has happened, whether it happens to siblings too, or what does the child’s mother thinks about all this.
+- Under no circumstances ask investigative questions – such as how many times this has happened, whether it happens to siblings too

 - Tell the child what will happen next.
 The child may agree to go with you to see the company management.
 Otherwise let them know that someone will come to see them before the end of the session

 - If possible, record the child’s words, the time and the date of the conversation

 - Report verbally to the designated person